squirti/lil-mod-creator/README.md

 The main contributors to credit are:

 - squirti/Br0nzy (depending on the account)
-- </abstractmelon> on the lilguys discord
+- abstractmelon on the lilguys discord

 For download, go to the release as seen in the image below.
 Thank you!